Groumy/Groumy.github.io/_drafts/going-black.md

 Some system that uses skill as the base of their main resolution mechanism.
 They all have the same issues :
 * They a long list of skills that is hard to remember
-* They always have some skills missing, it's virtually impossible to have
+* They always have some skills missing, it's virtually impossible to have a really complete list
+* They usually have some exceptionnal rule on what to do when there's no skills that applies

 # The verdict